hbctraining/DGE_workshop/lessons/10_functional_analysis.md

 ![hypergeo](../img/hypergeo.png)

-This type of test will result in an adjusted p-value (after multiple test correction) for each category tested.
+This test will result in an adjusted p-value (after multiple test correction) for each category tested.

 ### Gene Ontology project